 Primary observations are those observations that determine the telescope pointing and orientation.
-GO or SNAP Programs with external targets are normally scheduled as primary.
+GO and SNAP Programs with external targets are normally scheduled as primary.
 Primary observations can use a variety of special requirements and observation types, as described in the following subsections.
 There is also the opportunity for parallel observations, described in Section 4.2, which are simultaneous observations with instruments other than the primary instrument.Most targets are occulted by the Earth during a portion of the HST orbit.
 However, this is not true for targets that lie close to the orbital poles.
 This gives rise to so-called Continuous Viewing Zones (CVZ) in two declination bands near +/– 61.5 degrees.
 Targets in those bands may be viewed without occultations at some time during the 56-day precessional cycle of the HST orbit.
 The number and duration of CVZ passages depend on the telescope orbit and target position, and may differ significantly from previous cycles.
-Please refer to the HST Orbital Viewing and Schedulability webpage for information on determining the number of CVZ opportunities in Cycle 21 and their approximate duration for a given target location.
+Please refer to the HST Orbital Viewing and Schedulability webpage for information on determining the number of CVZ opportunities in Cycle 23 and their approximate duration for a given target location.
 Passages of HST through the South Atlantic Anomaly generally restrict the length of uninterrupted observations to 5 to 6 orbits.
 See Section 2.2.1 of the HST Primer for technical details about the CVZ.CVZ orbits are a limited resource whose use can lead to scheduling conflicts.
 If CVZ orbits are scientifically necessary for your program, check that sufficient opportunities exist that your orbit request can likely be accommodated.
 (It is not possible, at present, to determine the exact number of CVZ orbits available during a particular opportunity.)
 In the Description of the Observations section (see Section 9.2), you must include the number of CVZ opportunities available for each target in your proposal for which you are requesting CVZ time.STScI will make every effort to schedule the observations in this optimal way.
-However, because the number of CVZ opportunities are limited and unpredictable conflicts may occur between the proposed CVZ observations and other observations, a particular target’s CVZ times may be oversubscribed.
-Therefore, it may be necessary to schedule the requested CVZ observations using standard orbit visibilities (i.e., using a larger number of total orbits).
+However, because the number of CVZ opportunities are limited, and unpredictable conflicts may occur between the proposed CVZ observations and other observations, a particular target’s CVZ times may be oversubscribed.
+Therefore, it may be necessary to schedule the requested CVZ observations using standard orbital visibilities (i.e., using a larger number of total orbits).
 This will be done at no penalty to the observer.

-ToO Programs that use COS, the STIS/MAMA detectors or ACS/SBC must pass bright object checking before they can be scheduled.
+ToO Programs that use COS, the STIS/MAMA detectors, or ACS/SBC must pass bright-object checking before they can be scheduled.
 Ultra-rapid turn-around programs are not allowed with these instruments.
-For rapid turn-around proposals, where the target may be varying in intensity, a strategy must be outlined to ensure that the ToO will be safe to observe.
-A description of how you plan to deal with this issue should be provided in the ‘Special Requirements’ section of the proposal (see Section 9.3).STIS/MAMA and ACS/SBC observations cannot be scheduled in orbits affected by passages of HST through the South Atlantic Anomaly (SAA), which limits the duration of a MAMA visit to 5 orbits (see Section 2.2.2 of the HST Primer).The COS, STIS/MAMA, and ACS/SBC instruments employ photon counting detectors and are vulnerable to damage through exposure to bright sources.
+For rapid turn-around programs, where the target may be varying in intensity, a strategy must be outlined to ensure that the ToO will be safe to observe.
+A description of how you plan to deal with this issue should be provided in the ‘Special Requirements’ section of the proposal (see Section 9.3).STIS/MAMA and ACS/SBC observations cannot be scheduled in orbits affected by passages of HST through the South Atlantic Anomaly (SAA), which limits the duration of a MAMA visit to five orbits (see Section 2.2.2 of the HST Primer).The COS, STIS/MAMA, and ACS/SBC instruments employ photon counting detectors and are vulnerable to damage through exposure to bright sources.
 Consequently, there are a number of restrictions on the use of these configurations.
 All targets and field objects within the appropriate field of view must pass bright-object safety reviews (see Section 5.1 of the Primer).
-All Phase I proposals must include a discussion of the safety of the proposed targets and fields in the Description of the Observations (see Section 9.2), based on the relevant Instrument Handbook sections and calculations with the appropriate APT and ETC tools.Proposals to observe variable objects with the COS, STIS/MAMA, or ACS/SBC detectors must pass bright object checking before they can be scheduled (see Section 5.1 of the Primer).
+All Phase I proposals must include a discussion of the safety of the proposed targets and fields in the Description of the Observations (see Section 9.2), based on the relevant Instrument Handbook sections and calculations with the appropriate APT and ETC tools.Proposals to observe variable objects with the COS, STIS/MAMA, or ACS/SBC detectors must pass bright-object checking before they can be scheduled (see Section 5.1 of the Primer).
 Proposers should assume the maximum flux values for targets unless there are specific reasons for adopting other values (for example, time constrained observations of periodic variables at flux minima); the justification for adopting alternative flux values should be given in the ‘Special Requirements’ section of the proposal (see Section 9.3).In the case of aperiodic variables that are either known to undergo unpredictable outbursts, or belong to classes of objects that are subject to outbursts, the proposer must determine whether the target will violate the bright object limits during outburst.
 If a violation is possible, the proposer must outline a strategy that will ensure that the target is safe to observe with COS, STIS/MAMA, or ACS/SBC.

 The observing strategy might include additional observations, obtained over a timescale appropriate to the particular type of variable object, with either HST or ground-based telescopes.
 Proposers should be aware that this type of observation requires extra resources.
-STScI reserves the right to limit the number of visits requiring quiescence verification observations within 20 days or less of an HST observation to no more than 12 such visits per Cycle.
+STScI reserves the right to limit the number of visits requiring quiescence-verification observations within 20 days or less of an HST observation to no more than 12 such visits per Cycle.
 If you are planning such observations, please contact the Help Desk at email@example.com for more information on the options and requirements for confirming quiescence.

 • In order to preserve SAA-free orbits for MAMA observations, STIS programs that contain both CCD and MAMA science observations (excluding target acquisitions) must normally be split into separate CCD and MAMA visits.
 Exceptions are allowed if at least one of the following conditions apply: